What Makes a Solar Company “Top” in Singapore?

 Considerations:

-Best for: Homeowners who value high-volume experience and personal project management.
+Best for: Homeowners who value high-volume experience and personal project management, and who are comfortable with potentially less comprehensive long-term coverage.

-4. Union Energy — Decades of Gas Experience
+4. Union Energy — Decades of Industry Experience

 Overall Score: 7.3 / 10

-Operating since 1977, Union Energy is one of Singapore's longest-running energy companies
+Operating since 1977, Union Energy is one of Singapore’s longest-running energy companies.
+They transitioned from traditional energy products to renewable energy and have completed over 20,000 projects across residential and commercial sectors.

 Strengths: